Josh Donaldson Player Props: Yankees vs. Cubs

-The New York Yankees and Josh Donaldson, who went 0-for-3 last time out, take on Jameson Taillon and the Chicago Cubs at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Josh Donaldson and his .500 slugging percentage over his past 10 games, take on starter Drew Smyly and the Chicago Cubs at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Orioles.
+He had a hitless performance in his most recent game (0-for-3) against the Cubs.

 Josh Donaldson Game Info & Props vs. the Cubs